dd9jn/rfc4880bis/crypto-refresh.md

 ## Authentication via Digital Signature

-The digital signature uses a hash code or message digest algorithm, and a public-key signature algorithm.
+The digital signature uses a cryptographic hash function, and a public-key signature algorithm.
 The sequence is as follows:

 1. The sender creates a message.

-2. The sending software generates a hash code of the message.
+2. The sending software generates a hash digest of the message.

-3. The sending software generates a signature from the hash code using the sender's private key.
+3. The sending software generates a signature from the hash digest using the sender's private key.

 4. The binary signature is attached to the message.

 5. The receiving software keeps a copy of the message signature.

-6. The receiving software generates a new hash code for the received message and verifies it using the message's signature.
+6. The receiving software generates a new hash digest for the received message and verifies it using the message's signature.
    If the verification is successful, the message is accepted as authentic.

 ## Compression